 We are coming to you on location today from Virginia, Kansas, Texas and Alaska.
 On today’s episode, Tim Lightner welcomes Ashley Dexter and Charles Smith, co-chairs of this year’s NCSEA Leadership Symposium.
 Also joining them is Gillyn Croog, who is NCSEA’s Director of Professional Development.
 They talk about the upcoming conference, what to expect, and how good it’s going to be to be in person after a year of virtual conferences.

+Coming to you from Michigan and Alaska, Sharon Pizzuti and Tim Lightner continue the conversation with Zenell Brown, Esq. from her discussion at the 2021 NCSEA Policy Forum.
 Grab a cup of coffee and be ready to engage as she shares about diversity and inclusion, her personal experiences and her book, Coffee and Conversations: Inclusion and Belonging.

 Today’s episode comes to you from Georgia and Alaska.
 Tim Lightner has a conversation with Wende Parker and John Strickland about what the Georgia Department of Human Services, Division of Child Support Services is doing with their Parental Accountability Court and Fatherhood programs.
 Hear about their successes, their passion, and their dedication.
 It’s a great opportunity to learn about interagency engagement and to know more about what NCSEA’s friends and members are doing in the Great State of Georgia!